Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 Vodka and Warsaw Nightlife: Pacing Yourself

 Poland and vodka are genuinely inseparable — this isn’t a tourist gimmick, it’s a centuries-old cultural institution.
-A vodka experience in Warsaw can range from a formal tasting flight to a chaotic pub crawl along Nowy Świat, and everything in between.
-The retro Fiat nightlife tour (linked in the section above) is the most theatrical option and one of the most memorable things I heard about from other travellers in the city.
+A vodka experience in Warsaw can range from a formal tasting flight to a chaotic pub crawl along Nowy Świat.
+The retro Fiat nightlife tour linked in the section above is the most theatrical option, and it’s one of the things I heard other travellers talking about most in the city.

-One vodka specifically worth trying: żubrówka — bison-grass vodka with a subtle herbal flavour.
-Mixed with cold apple juice it becomes a tatanka, which is the go-to Polish cocktail and genuinely excellent.
-Smooth enough that you’ll order a second one without thinking about it.
+One vodka specifically worth trying: żubrówka, bison-grass vodka with a subtle herbal flavour.
+Mixed with cold apple juice, it becomes a tatanka, the go-to Polish cocktail and a smooth enough drink that you’ll order a second one without really deciding to.

 More Warsaw Food Worth Knowing About